High Noon | 1952

 The opening scenes, under the credits, were shot at the Iverson Ranch near Chatsworth, north of Los Angeles, but the fictitious ‘Hadleyville, New Mexico’ was to have been played by the Main Street of Columbia State Historic Park, a preserved goldrush town in northern California.

 By the time the crew arrived, however, spring had arrived and the bleak, bare main street of Columbia had burst into green leafiness.

 In the end, they used the Western Street at, by coincidence, Columbia Pictures in Burbank.

-Columbia State Historic Park is just east of the town of Columbia, 45 miles northeast of Modesto in Tuolumne County.
+Columbia State Historic Park in the heart of the California Mother Lode, is a living gold rush town featuring the largest single collection of existing gold rush-era structures in the state.
+It's just east of the town of Columbia, 45 miles northeast of Modesto in Tuolumne County.

 A few miles southeast of Columbia you'll find the church where Kane pleads for special deputies to face Frank Miller.
 It's St Joseph's Catholic Church, Gardner Avenue at Tuolumne Road in Tuolumne City, not a city at all but a tiny town just off Route 108.